Online Alcohol and Drug Counseling Certification

 Minor in Alcohol and Drug Counseling

-Students majoring in Criminal Justice, Psychology or Christian Ministry, who pair their B.S. degree program with the Alcohol and Drug Counseling Minor, dramatically increase their employment options post-graduation.
+Students majoring in Criminal Justice, Psychology or Christian Ministry, who pair their B.S. degree program with the Alcohol and Drug Counseling Minor, can increase their employment options post-graduation.
 Professional opportunities range from healthcare, education and corrections, to corporations, faith-based organizations, and social-service agencies that work with adults and juveniles.
+Students can also continue on to complete their Master’s in Counseling at Crown.
 Tuition is priced competitively lower than similar accredited institutions.
 In fact, 98 percent of those enrolled at Crown receive student loans, scholarships and financial aid.

-Crown’s faculty recognizes how alcohol and other drug abuse negatively influences institutions and society.
+Crown College is concerned about the many ways that alcohol and other drug abuse negatively influences institutions and society.
 The effects of substance abuse on individuals and families have real emotional, cognitive, cultural, professional, financial and spiritual consequences.
 Coursework for the Alcohol and Drug Counseling Minor includes drug and addiction theory, case management, identification and treatment, delivering professional practice and Christian studies that foster ways to incorporate faith into a counseling practice.
-Students can add internships to the minor to complete licensure requirements.

 Alcohol and Drug Counseling Minor Courses